shakefu/humbledb/docs/tutorial.rst

 Indexes are specified using the :attr:`~humbledb.document.Document.config_indexes` attribute.
 This attribute should be a list of attribute names to index.
 These names will be automatically mapped to their key names when the index call is made.
-More complicated indexes with different sort ordering, uniqueness, or sparseness currently can't be created with HumbleDB's ``config_indexes``.
-This will change soon.
+More complicated indexes can be made using the :class:`~humbledb.index.Index` class, which takes the same areguments as :meth:`~pymongo.collection.Collection.ensure_index`.

-HumbleDB uses an :meth:`~pymongo.collection.Collection.ensure_index` call with a TTL of 24 hours, and ``background=True``.
+HumbleDB uses an :meth:`~pymongo.collection.Collection.ensure_index` call with a default TTL of 24 hours, and ``background=True``.
 This will be called before any :meth:`~pymongo.collection.Collection.find`, :meth:`~pymongo.collection.Collection.find_one`, or :meth:`~pymongo.collection.Collection.find_and_modify` operation.